-Bananas are best when paired with peanut butter or chocolate spreads.
-Unfortunately, it’s difficult to apply spreads to a banana.
-Entrepreneurs Renee Heath and Bechara Jaouden have come up with the solution, a device they call Banana Loca, which they pitched on
+Bananas are best when paired with peanut butter or chocolate spreads, but the sweet snack is difficult to prepare.
+Entrepreneurs Renee Heath and Bechara Jaouden found a solution to this problem with the Banana Loca.
+Did the sharks eat up their sweet pitch on

 Shark Tank Banana Loca Update

 - Ask: $250,000 for 25% equity